Can Babies Have Coconut Milk? Right Age, Benefits And Precautions

 3. Is it better to give my infant coconut water or coconut milk?

 Coconut milk contains more protein, provides more energy than coconut water, and can benefit your growing baby.
 However, coconut water is rich in minerals such as sodium, potassium, and calcium and can help replenish the electrolytes and support bone growth (18) (19).
-In addition, coconut water is found naturally inside the fruit, whereas coconut milk may mostly be processed.
+Coconut water for babies is a natural option as it is found inside the fruit, while coconut milk may often be processed.
 Although both beverages offer certain benefits, they must be fed to infants in moderation along with other more preferable sources of nutrition, such as cow’s milk, after consulting with a pediatrician (20) (21).

 Coconut milk for babies is an energy-dense beverage that they can consume along with other weaning foods.
 Feeding coconut milk to babies under 12 months is strongly discouraged.
 However, toddlers can consume a cup of coconut milk as their main drink or as a part of other foods such as soups, curries, porridge, and cakes.
 But never replace whole cow’s milk or breast milk with coconut milk since it lacks certain essential nutrients that babies and toddlers need for proper growth and development.
 Instead, include coconut milk in moderation as a part of a balanced diet to enjoy its benefits.